 3. Oberhofen Castle

-If you want to learn more about Oberhofen’s 800-year history, join a castle tour that lasts for 1 hour.
-The guide will bring you to the most incredible spots of the castle, like the dungeon, residential area, and the top of the keep with a spectacular view of the Bernese Alps and Lake Thun.
+To truly immerse yourself in the castle’s 800-year history, I recommend joining a one-hour guided tour.
+You’ll be taken to some of the castle’s most incredible spots, including the dungeon, residential area, and the top of the keep where you’ll be rewarded with a spectacular view of the Bernese Alps and Lake Thun.

 Oberhofen Castle, like Saint Beatus caves, can be reached through a ferry or bus #21 from Interlaken Ost.
 A ferry trip from Interlaken to Oberhofen Castle often lasts for 2 hours.
 On the other hand, a bus ride takes about 50 minutes only.